THEA 110. Introduction to Theatre Arts. 3 Credits.

 This course is designed in conjunction with a study abroad trip.
 Students will research the impact of theatre in the designated region.
 Locations for the study abroad trip will vary.
 Repeatable to 12 credits.
 S.

 THEA 404.
-Acting for the Music Theatre.
+Musical Theatre Acting II.
 3 Credits.

 THEA 415.
 Selected Problems in Theatre Arts.
 1-3 Credits.